Huntsman Corporation: Business segments

-Advanced Materials is a supplier of synthetic and formulated polymer systems.
+Advanced Materials supplies synthetic and formulated polymer systems.
 Huntsman’s epoxy, acrylic and polyurethane-based polymer products are used to replace traditional materials in aircraft, automobiles and electrical power transmission.
 Epoxy-based adhesives are also sold in the B2C segment primarily in India, Brazil & some parts of Europe under the brand name Araldite.
 The roots date back to 1758, when J.R.
 Geigy Ltd., the oldest chemicals company in Basel, Switzerland, began trading in chemicals and dyes.
 Huntsman acquired the Advanced Materials business from Vantico back in 2003.

-Polyurethanes manufactures MDI-based polyurethane solutions used in an extensive range of applications and market sectors.
-Polyurethanes provide key benefits of energy efficiency, comfort, and well-being.
-Insulation products conserve energy in housing and commercial properties and play a critical role in the food supply chain – keeping products at the right temperature in refrigerated vehicles, chiller cabinets, and refrigerators.
-Polyurethanes also provide comfort and well-being in automotive seating, furniture, bedding, and footwear.
-Adhesive products, coatings, and elastomers are used extensively throughout consumer and industrial applications.
+Polyurethanes supplies MDI-based polyurethane precursors and systems used in an extensive range of applications and market sectors.

-Performance Products manufactures products primarily based on amines, carbonates, surfactants, and maleic anhydride.
-End uses include agrochemicals; oil, gas, and alternative energy solutions; home detergents and personal care products; adhesives and coatings; mining; and curing agents for polyurethane and epoxy.
+Performance Products supplies amines, carbonates, surfactants, and maleic anhydride.
+End uses include agrochemicals; oil, gas, and alternative energy; home detergents and personal care products; adhesives and coatings; mining; and curing agents for polyurethane and epoxy.

-Textile Effects manufactures and markets textile dyes and chemicals that enhance color and improve performance such as fade resistance, UV-blocking and the ability to repel water and stains in apparel, home, and technical textiles.

 Controversy

-During the 2022 Russian invasion of Ukraine, Huntsman Corporation refused to join the international community and withdraw from the Russian market.
-Research from Yale University updated on April 28, 2022 identifying how companies were reacting to Russia's invasion identified Huntsman in the worst category of "Digging In", meaning Defying Demands for Exit: companies defying demands for exit/reduction of activities.
+During the 2022 Russian invasion of Ukraine, Huntsman Corporation refused to withdraw from the Russian market.
+Research from Yale University updated on April 28, 2022 identifying how companies were reacting to Russia's invasion, identified Huntsman in their worst category of "Digging In", or refusing to withdraw or limit activities in Russia.

+Peter Huntsman of Huntsman Corporation responded to the Yale list by condemning the Russian invasion of Ukraine.
+Peter Huntsman further noted the company was in full compliance with all American and EU laws; asserted none of their products had military applications; stated hundreds of Russian and Ukrainian workers depended on the company to support their families; and he also objected to the implication Yale University has the right to dictate foreign policy for American companies.